The Butterfly (novel)

 The Butterfly is a hard-boiled novel by author James M. Cain published by Alfred A. Knopf in 1947.
 The story is set in rural West Virginia in the late 1930s and concerns a mystery surrounding an apparent case of father and daughter incest.

-Cain's mastery of the first-person confessional point-of-view is evident in this "complex psychological novel."
-Though Cain was at the height of his literary success at the time of its publication, the taboo subject of the tale precluded a Hollywood adaption.
+Though Cain was at the height of his literary success at the time of the novel's publication, the taboo subject of the tale precluded a Hollywood adaption.
 In 1982, the novel was adapted as a movie as Butterfly.

 The Butterfly is among Cain's most commercially successful novels.